Fermentation

 Fermentation can be used to produce ingredients that look, cook and taste like meat, through a process similar to the way foods like tempeh are made.

-Precision fermentation uses yeast to produce real egg or dairy proteins (like whey and casein), delivering the familiar flavour and texture of foods like cheese and milk, without using animals.
+Precision fermentation uses yeast to produce real egg or dairy proteins (like whey and casein) or meat proteins (like haemoglobin), delivering the familiar flavour and texture of foods like cheese and milk, without using animals.

 Why do we need fermentation?

 Fermentation is an incredibly efficient process.
-It enables proteins to grow very quickly – sometimes doubling in size within hours, compared to months or years for animals.
+It enables cells to produce protein very quickly, sometimes doubling in concentration within hours, compared to months or years for animals.

 This means that, compared with farming animals, meat and other alternative proteins made using fermentation are less resource-intensive.
 They have the potential to reduce greenhouse gas emissions, deforestation, biodiversity loss, water use, water pollution, antibiotic resistance, and foodborne illnesses.